E-r-1-c/networking-labs/02-layer3-routing/02-single-area-ospfv2/README.md

 ### R0 OSPF Configuration

-R0 advertises the Site 1 LAN and the shared OSPF segment.
+R0 advertises the Site 1 LAN and the shared OSPF network.

-The LAN interface is passive because no OSPF neighbor should form with the connected PC.
+The Site 1 LAN interface is passive because it connects to a PC instead of another OSPF router.

 ```cisco
 interface GigabitEthernet0/0